 Medical Loss Ratio

-To submit a comment regarding a State's adjustment application, please email MLRAdjustments@hhs.gov.
-Please include the relevant State applicant in the email subject line.
+To submit a comment regarding this adjustment application, please email MLRAdjustments@hhs.gov.
+Please include New Hampshire in the email subject line.